Automating repetitive tasks saves hours of work

 Staff Sgt.
-Ryan Jette created an automation for training records that saved 79 man hours in the 37th Training Group alone before launching throughout his career field.
-Jette is a Unit Training Manager with the 343rd Training Squadron at Joint Base San Antonio-Lackland, Texas.
-(U.S. Air Force photo by Miriam Thurber)
+Ryan Jette, a Unit Training Manager with the 343rd Training Squadron, created an automation for training records that saved 79 man hours in the 37th Training Group alone before launching throughout his career field, and he has some innovating automation tips for you.

+“We do so many tedious, repetitive tasks that we shouldn’t have to spend time on,” Jette said.
+“That’s where automation comes in.”
+He said the best candidates for automation are time-consuming tasks you do on a daily or weekly basis.
+Once the automation is up and running, you merely press a button, and the computer does all of the work.

+The Air Force has access to a full-feature automation program called UiPath that allows Airmen (including civilians) to use automations that developers like Jette have created.
+CAC holders interested in using already-created automations can request a license here.

 |Date Taken: